apify/actor-templates/templates/consoleReadmeSuffix.md

     npm -g install apify-cli
     ```

 2. Pull the Actor by its unique `<ID>`.
-This command will copy the actor into the current directory on your local machine.
+This command will copy the Actor into the current directory on your local machine.

     ```
     apify pull <ID>